 The most important thing you can do as a childhood cancer survivor is stay healthy.
-That’s why we created the Long-Term Follow-Up clinic at the Children’s Specialty Center of Nevada.
+That’s why we created the Storybook Homes Long-Term Follow-Up Clinic For Childhood Cancer Survivors at the Children’s Specialty Center of Nevada.

-The Long-Term Follow-Up Clinic is intended to help childhood cancer survivors — no matter where they received their treatment — stay healthy far into their adulthood.
-This is particularly important for childhood cancer survivors, as many of the treatments that allow patients to beat cancer can also lead to specific health complications years in the future - often referred to as “late effects.”
+This is particularly important for childhood cancer survivors, as many of the treatments that allow patients to beat cancer can also lead to specific health complications in the future - often referred to as “late effects.”

-The Long-Term Follow-Up clinic will educate each patient on specific risks from their treatments such as chemotherapy, radiation and surgery.
+The Storybook Homes Long-Term Follow-Up Clinic for Childhood Cancer Survivors will educate each patient on specific risks from their treatments such as chemotherapy, radiation and surgery.
 Knowing these possible risks will allow patients to better monitor their health, address any complications early, and live a healthy and informed life.

 Every patient of the Long-Term Follow-Up clinic will undergo a comprehensive visit and be seen by the following staff:

 • Board-Certified Pediatric Hematology-Oncology provider

 • Education Specialist

 We provide health monitoring specific to your needs, based on a number of factors, including: